risk-first/website/menagerie/Dependency-Risk.md

 ## Managing Dependency Risk

 Arguably, managing [Dependency Risk](Dependency-Risk) is _what Project Managers do_.
-Their job is to meet the [Goal](Glossary#goal-in-mind) by organising the available dependencies into some kind of useful order.
+Their job is to meet the project's [Goal](Glossary#goal-in-mind) by organising the available dependencies into some kind of useful order.

-There are _some_ tools for managing dependency risk:  [Gantt Charts](https://en.wikipedia.org/wiki/Gantt_chart) for example, arrange work according to the capacity of the resources (i.e. dependencies) available, but also the _dependencies between the tasks_.
+There are some tools for managing dependency risk:  [Gantt Charts](https://en.wikipedia.org/wiki/Gantt_chart) for example, arrange work according to the capacity of the resources (i.e. dependencies) available, but also the _dependencies between the tasks_.
 If task **B** requires the outputs of task **A**, then clearly task **A** comes first and task **B** starts after it finishes.
 We'll look at this more in [Process Risk](Process-Risk).

 We'll look in more detail at project management in Part 3, later.
-But now let's get into the specifics with [Scarcity Risk](Scarcity-Risk).
+But now let's get into specifics with [Scarcity Risk](Scarcity-Risk).